taskcluster/community-tc-config/imagesets/README.md

 The AWS/GCP image set building machinery requires the following configuration to be present:

+1) Depending on which cloud you will be deploying to:

+     * AWS only:

-1) You will need an AWS access key configured under `~/.aws` on your host, and 2FA should be enabled on your AWS account.
+       You will need an AWS access key configured under `~/.aws` on your host, and 2FA should be enabled on your AWS account.

+     * GCP only:

+       You will need gcloud installed on your host, and you will need to logon on your host (`gcloud auth logon <user>@mozilla.com`) in order that `~/.config/gcloud` folder holds your logon information.

 2) You will need a valid git configuration under `~/.gitconfig` on your host with a valid user/email, for committing changes to community-tc-config repo and the